morskoyzmey/asm6/README.md

 # asm6
 Fork of asm6 by Loopy with minor changes

-This small fork generates absolute addressing opcodes for four digits ZP addresses (like $0092).
+This small fork generates absolute addressing opcodes for four-digits ZP addresses (like $0092).

 Example: sta $0092